jedi-academy/example-simplexml-winter2016/readme.rst

 SimpleXML Starter - XML Processing
 ##################################

-This is the starter project for working with SimpleXML.
+This is a sample project for working with SimpleXML.

 **************
 Intended Usage